The Ivy in The Lanes: Breakfast Menu Review

 We had a slimmed down version of the breakfast menu to order from which included: Buttermilk pancakes served with berries and Greek yoghurt – very tempting, Eggs Royale (with ham), Eggs Benedict (with salmon) and Avocado toast with poached eggs and tomatoes.

-It was tough call between the pancakes (£8.95) and avocado toast (£8.25), but the avocado won me over because I’ve eaten a lot of it in Brighton and I knew I’d have plenty to benchmark it against.
+It was tough call between the pancakes (£8.95) and avocado toast (£8.25), but the avocado won me over.
+I’ve eaten a lot of it in Brighton so I knew I’d have plenty to benchmark it against.

-What I loved were the breakfast smoothies, which did an excellent job of waking me up on a morning where I was feeling very sluggish.
-I had the “Beet it” juice (£4.50) with beetroot, apple, lemon and ginger, the flavours of which hit me with force.
+What I loved were the breakfast smoothies.
+These did an excellent job of waking me up on a morning where I was feeling very sluggish.
+I went for the “Beet I” juice (£4.50) with beetroot, apple, lemon and ginger, the flavours of which hit me with force.

 Lacklustre avocado toast